only1aeon/Typescript---Feed-search-Recommendation-App/README.md

 `npm start`

-Run with Docker
+## Run with Docker

-docker build -t live-social-backend . docker run -p 3000:3000 --env-file .env live-social-backend
+`docker build -t live-social-backend .`

+`docker run -p 3000:3000 --env-file .env live-social-backend`
----

-API Endpoints
+## API Endpoints

-GET /api/search?q=your+query&k=12 — Search videos semantically and lexically
+`GET /api/search?q=your+query&k=12` — Search videos semantically and lexically

-GET /api/feed?userId=1&k=12 — Get personalized feed recommendations
+`GET /api/feed?userId=1&k=12` — Get personalized feed recommendations

----

-Notes
+## Notes

-FAISS index must be populated with video embeddings for search and feed to work effectively.
+- FAISS index must be populated with video embeddings for search and feed to work effectively.

-ASR lattice data should be extracted and stored in Segment entities for lexical recall.
+- ASR lattice data should be extracted and stored in Segment entities for lexical recall.

-Cross-encoder API should accept JSON with { inputs: [[query, segmentText]] } and return relevance scores.
+- Cross-encoder API should accept JSON with { inputs: [[query, segmentText]] } and return relevance scores.

-The embedding service currently uses Hugging Face API; you can replace with a local transformer model for performance.
+- The embedding service currently uses Hugging Face API; you can replace with a local transformer model for performance.

----

-License

-MIT License

----

-This completes the robust TypeScript backend setup for your live-social app with advanced search and feed ranking.